pierocaceres/battle_of_the_ships/README.md

 ![Battle of the ships screenshot](Media/Gameplay_Screenshot.jpg)

 1. When the game loads, the player will will select where on their board they would like to place their 5 ships.
+    - Note: Each ship must be on a different sqaure.
 2. The computer will follow by placing their ships and displaying the board.
 3. Players will take turns sinking each other ship by slecting the opponents board.
     - If the user hits the computers ship, the square will turn green.